datanav/docs/technical/invoiced-superoffice.rst

 ================================
-Invoiced to Superoffice Dataflow
+Invoiced to SuperOffice Dataflow
 ================================

-Generated: 2024-09-11 00:00:01
+Generated: 2024-09-11 07:56:15

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Invoiced to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from Invoiced to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Invoiced Customers company to Superoffice Contact
 -------------------------------------------------